Chapter 11: How They Govern

 The corporate sells products and services for the purpose of maximising the profit it can rip out of the customer.
 The artisan works because he loves to apply his skills in return for a living.

 I had to become an artisan of construction in order to correct the errors made in the construction of my house by the professionals of the construction company who built it.
 For example, my house had a large heavy beam running the full width of the house.
 Its function was to support the entire roof.
 In fact, the relatively slender roof joists were supporting the heavy beam.
 I had to re-mount the beam and re-secure the roof joists at their appropriate points along the beam.
-I did not, at first, know that he had done this.
+I did not, at first, know how to do this.

 When the house was being wired, the registered professional electrician was required to route a cable from the hot water tank cupboard upstairs to the gas boiler in the kitchen downstairs.
 It was for the boiler's temperature control circuit and was not to be connected to any mains supply.
 The boiler technician would use this cable to connect the temperature controller upstairs to the boiler's temperature regulator downstairs.
 Next to the controller upstairs was an earthed [grounded] copper hot water tank.
 The registered professional electrician did not have quite enough cable to reach the full distance between the temperature controller upstairs and the regulator in the boiler downstairs.
 He used two shorter lengths, which he had to join at about the half-way point.
 He joined then using a conveniently-located junction box.